-TN visa workers must file an I-131 application for travel authorization (advance parole), which is applied for as part of AOS application and is issued generally within 120 days of filing.
+TN visa workers must file an I-131 application for travel authorization (advance parole), which is applied for as part of AOS application and is issued generally in approx. 4-6 months after filing.

 Requests for Evidence (RFEs) issued by USCIS can delay processing of the advance parole application.